-The faculty members are counselor educators who are actively involved in professional organizations on the national, state, and regional levels.
+Faculty are counselor educators who are actively involved in professional organizations on the national, state, and regional levels and have extensive experience as professional counselors and consultants.
 They are also actively involved in scholarship that includes publications and professional research presentations.
-The faculty members have extensive experience as professional counselors and consultants.
+Faculty administrative duties are essential to maintenance of an accredited program.
+Faculty are responsible for administrative duties such as Program Director, Clinical Experience Coordinator, Outcomes Coordinator, and CACREP Coordinator.